Killer who left woman in bag allegedly texted her husband, sources say - NewsBreak

 Police sources told WPIX on Monday that the suspect allegedly sent a text to Gaal’s husband, accusing her of sending him to jail years ago and threatening to kill the entire family if he called the police.

-The investigation into Gaal’s death was still developing Monday morning.
-Police sources over the weekend said it happened while Gaal’s husband and eldest son were away.Killer texted Queens mother’s husband warning of more violence: sources

 Sources said they believe she told her youngest son she was going out to see a show Friday night.
 At some point, a man who police believe she knew met up with her, sources said.
-That man is believed to have murdered Gaal in her basement, the sources said.
+That man is believed to have murdered Gaal in her basement, the sources said.3 inmates escape jail in Ohio; 1 still on the run, ‘approach with caution’

 The suspect then dragged Gaal’s body out of the home in a duffle bag and dumped it near Metropolitan Avenue and Jackie Robinson Parkway, police said.
 A man walking his dog Saturday morning found the bag and called the police, according to sources.